Oscillation probabilities for a PT-symmetric non-Hermitian two-state system: Supplemental Material

-We briefly illustrate in this Appendix the violation of time-translation invariance that results if one attempts to construct transition probabilities with respect to the Dirac inner product.
+We briefly illustrate in this Supplemental Material the violation of time-translation invariance that results if one attempts to construct transition probabilities with respect to the Dirac inner product.
 The Dirac-conjugate states

-lead to time-dependent norms \be \braket{\phi_1(t)|\phi_1(t)}\ =\ \braket{\phi_2(t)|\phi_2(t)}\ =\ \frac{1-\eta^2\cos(\Delta\omega t)}{1-\eta^2}\,. \ee The Dirac norm traces out a cardioid as shown in Fig.~\ref{trajectories}, wherein we have defined $r(\vartheta)=[1-\eta^2\cos(\vartheta)]/(1-\eta^2)$.
-The flavour states are orthogonal with respect to the Dirac inner product only at $t=0$: \bea &&\braket{\phi_1(t)|\phi_2(t)}\ =\ \braket{\phi_2(t)|\phi_1(t)}^{\ast}\ =\ \frac{\eta}{1-\eta^2}\nonumber\\&&\qquad \times \Big[1-\cos (\Delta \omega t)-i\sqrt{1-\eta^2}\sin(\Delta\omega t)\Big]\,, \eea and the violation of time-translation invariance is made manifest by any adjustment of the normalisation of the states, e.g., by defining $\ket{\bar\phi_i(t)}\equiv\ket{\phi_i(t)}/\sqrt{\braket{\phi_i(t)|\phi_i(t)}}$.
+lead to time-dependent norms \be \braket{\phi_1(t)|\phi_1(t)} = \braket{\phi_2(t)|\phi_2(t)}\ =\ \frac{1-\eta^2\cos(\Delta\omega t)}{1-\eta^2}\,. \ee The Dirac norm traces out a cardioid as shown in Fig.~\ref{trajectories}, wherein we have defined $r(\vartheta)=[1-\eta^2\cos(\vartheta)]/(1-\eta^2)$.
+The flavour states are orthogonal with respect to the Dirac inner product only at $t=0$: \bea &&\braket{\phi_1(t)|\phi_2(t)} = \braket{\phi_2(t)|\phi_1(t)}^{\ast}\ =\ \frac{\eta}{1-\eta^2}\nonumber\\&&\qquad \times \Big[1-\cos (\Delta \omega t)-i\sqrt{1-\eta^2}\sin(\Delta\omega t)\Big]\,, \eea and the violation of time-translation invariance is made manifest by any adjustment of the normalisation of the states, e.g., by defining $\ket{\bar\phi_i(t)}\equiv\ket{\phi_i(t)}/\sqrt{\braket{\phi_i(t)|\phi_i(t)}}$.